GrapesJS/grapesjs/docs/getting-started.md

 ## Layers
-Another utility tool you might find useful when working with web elements is the layer manger.
+Another utility tool you might find useful when working with web elements is the layer manager.
 It's a tree overview of the structure nodes and enables you to manage it easier.
 To enable it you just have to specify where you want to render it.

 ```html{4,5,6,7,8,9,10,11}
 <div class="panel__top">